HarshalKudale/TwitterAutomator/README.md

 ### Usage
 Just put single or comma seperated list of usernames or tweets in the text field and hit the button. eg.

 Single -> elonmusk

 Multi -> elonmusk,Tesla

 Make sure extension window is on while it is doing the work. if closed it will stop the process.

 ### Note
-Don't put too many usernames or tweet links or it will trigger twitter alogo.
+Don't put too many usernames or tweet links or it will trigger twitter algo.
 Don't put username and tweet links in one go